-We received €1,807k funding from Irish Aid HPP during the 2021/22 year (2020/21: €1,806k).
-The 2021/22 accounts include income from Irish Aid for the 2021 calendar year only.
+We received €1,650k funding from Irish Aid HPP during the 2022/23 year (2021/22: €1,807k).
+The 2022/23 accounts include income from Irish Aid for the 2022 calendar year only.

 Emergency Response Funds Scheme (ERFS) is specific funding for emergency situations.
 When a sudden onset crisis occurs, every minute is essential & there is no time for prolonged approval processes.
 To assist NGO's in being prepared for these crises situations, Irish Aid introduced the ERFS Scheme.
 Funding is received from Irish Aid at the beginning of each Irish Aid year (1 January - 31 December), as prepositioned funding.
-These funds are restricted to humanitarian response, but are not allocated to a specific project, allowing Christian Aid Ireland to access them when required for Irish Aid approval.
+These funds are restricted to humanitarian response, but are not allocated to a specific project, allowing Christian Aid Ireland to access them when required for immediate response to sudden on-set crises.
+Christian Aid Ireland submits a short proposal and budget for Irish Aid approval.
 ERFS projects run for a maximum implementation period of 3 months, to provide for immediate needs and allow time for Christian Aid Ireland teams to access further funding if a longer-term response is required.

-Funding is received on an annual basis and for 2021/22 was €444k.
-The ERFS funding from Irish aid in 2020/21 was for humanitarian.
+Funding is received on an annual basis and for 2022/23 was €1,014k.
+The ERFS funding from Irish aid in 2022/23 was for humanitarian.